 Alongside the SEZP’s Instructional Leadership team, BES also worked with Robert on pre-operational training pieces that his colleagues in the Fellowship would focus on later, such as executing on his school design plan and planning for staff recruitment.

 BES is enthusiastic to continue our partnership with SEZP this year, supporting high-quality education options for the students of Springfield, MA.
-Click here to learn more about the BES Fellowship.
+Click here to learn more about the BES Fellowship or contact a recruiter here.